Tobi189/snake-game-webapp-2/README.md

 ## 🧠 Notes

-- This is a local application.
-No external hosting or deployment is required.
+- No external deployment — runs fully locally
-- All functionality (authentication, gameplay, scoring) is handled within Docker containers.
+- All data is saved via Docker volumes
-- No manual database setup is needed — it is provisioned automatically.
+- The database is initialized automatically using `init_db.sql`

 ---

 ## 📄 License

-This project is for academic use only.
+This project is built for academic use in CS250.